Military Intelligence Corps (United States Army)

 The Military Intelligence Corps is the intelligence branch of the United States Army.
-The primary mission of military intelligence in the United States Army is to provide timely, relevant, accurate, and synchronized intelligence and electronic warfare support to tactical, operational and strategic-level commanders.
+The primary mission of military intelligence in the U.S. Army is to provide timely, relevant, accurate, and synchronized intelligence and electronic warfare support to tactical, operational and strategic-level commanders.
 The Army's intelligence components produce intelligence both for Army use and for sharing across the national intelligence community.

 History

 Intelligence personnel were a part of the Continental Army since its initial founding in 1776.

-In 1776, General George Washington commissioned the first intelligence unit.
+In 1776, General George Washington directed that a reconnaissance unit be created for the Continental Army.
 Knowlton's Rangers, named after its leader Colonel Thomas Knowlton, became the first organized elite force, a predecessor to modern special operations forces units such as the Army Rangers, Delta Force, and others.
 The "1776" on the United States Army Intelligence Service seal refers to the formation of Knowlton's Rangers.

 In January 1863, Major General Joseph Hooker established the Bureau of Military Information for the Union Army during the Civil War, headed by George H. Sharpe.
 Allan Pinkerton and Lafayette C. Baker handled similar operations for their respective regional commanders.
 All of those operations were shut down at the end of the Civil War in 1865.

 In 1885, the Army established the Military Intelligence Division.
 In 1903, it was placed under the new general staff in an elevated position.

 In March 1942, the Military Intelligence Division was reorganized as the Military Intelligence Service.
 Originally consisting of just 26 people, 16 of them officers, it was quickly expanded to include 342 officers and 1,000 enlisted personnel and civilians.
 It was tasked with collecting, analyzing, and disseminating intelligence.
 Initially it included: